calvan-liang/calvan-liang.github.io/projects/musiciansofmanoa.md

   - Javascript
   - React
   - Galaxy
 summary: An app for musicians of Manoa.
 Users can create a profile and browse other peoples' profile.
-Using this app, Musicans can gather together and have jam sessions, which are meetups where they can jam out.
+Using this app, Musicians can gather together and have jam sessions, which are meetups where they can jam out.
 ---

 <img class="ui rounded image" src="../images/m3browse.PNG">